 - Up to five years in federal prison

 If you are convicted of bankruptcy fraud, you may also face a damaged reputation.
 Additionally, you will still have to deal with the debts that led you to file bankruptcy in the first place.
 Only this time, you will have no hope for relief from the bankruptcy court.

 Federal prosecutors have the time, expertise, and resources to prosecute a bankruptcy fraud case to its fullest.
 You can put yourself on more equal footing by getting help from a federal crimes lawyer in Los Angeles, CA as soon as you know you might face criminal charges.

 Talk to a Los Angeles Bankruptcy Fraud Lawyer for Free

 If your bankruptcy filing has led to federal charges, you need help immediately.
-The Simmrin Law Group has a team of lawyers who have built their careers on defending against bankruptcy fraud and other federal crimes.
+The Simmrin Law Group has a team of lawyers who have built their careers defending clients against bankruptcy fraud and other federal crimes.
 Don’t be outmanned by the U.S. Attorney’s Office.
-Let us give you a FREE consultation.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.

 Fill out our online contact form or give us a call and schedule a free, no-obligation consultation today.
 One of our Los Angeles bankruptcy fraud lawyers will review your case and advise you of all your legal options.